ThatOrJohn/brrrvay-server/README.md

 Brrrvay is a vision-driven platform to help bar operators keep drinks flowing.
 It uses edge-based computer vision (CV) to detect empty mugs/glasses and provide real-time alerts to staff, while also collecting valuable operational insights.

-This repo contains the **admin and customer dashboard** portion of Brrrvay, built with modern web technologies like Next.js and Drizzle ORM.
+This repo contains the **admin and customer dashboard** portion of Brrrvay, built with modern web technologies like Vite.

 ## ✨ Features

 - Password-based authentication (SSO planned)
 - Role-based access control
-- Neon-hosted Postgres with Drizzle ORM
-- Built-in foundation for Company > Concept > Store hierarchy
+- Built-in foundation for Organization > Concept > Store hierarchy
 - Placeholder dashboard to expand on alerting and analytics
 - Future integration with `brrrvay-agent` running on edge devices